neel-dabhi/neel-dabhi/README.md

 <br />
 <br />

-I'm a software engineer based in Halifax, NS specializing in building and designing exceptional websites, applications, and everything in between.
+I'm a software developer based in Halifax, NS specializing in building and designing exceptional websites, applications, and everything in between.

 I'm currently looking for exciting internship opportunities, my inbox is always open.